The Intake

 As your practice grows and evolves, your EHR should be able to adapt along with it.
 However, Tebra's survey found that 66% of providers struggle with EHR customization.
 Choose a system that scales with your needs and offers robust customization support, whether from the vendor or from outsourced experts.

-It’s also important to consider your specialty or specialties when selecting an EHR.
-Select a system that either caters to your specialty or provides customization options to ensure it meets your specific requirements.
+It's also important to consider your specialty or specialties when selecting an EHR.
+Choose a system that either caters to your specialty or provides customization options to ensure it meets your specific requirements.
 This approach promotes user adoption and overall practice efficiency.

 Usability

-Tebra’s survey reveals that nearly half of providers find their EHRs are challenging to use, with 44% reporting difficult navigation and 43% citing poor interface design.
+Tebra's survey revealed that nearly half of providers find their EHRs are challenging to use, with 44% reporting difficult navigation and 43% citing poor interface design.
 An EHR that's hard to interact with undermines its very purpose.

 Your EHR should be intuitive enough for your team to use with minimal training, supported by accessible self-serve resources.
 Otherwise, staff may resort to manual data entry, further complicating your workflow.
 Opt for an EHR with a user-friendly interface, clear navigation, and intuitive visual cues.